scionproto/scion/doc/ControlPlanePKI.md

   longer active, so long as the issuing AS still has the same issuing key in any of the active TRC versions.

-The issuer certificate is self-signed with the `issuing` key in the TRC.
+The issuer certificate is self-signed with the `issuing_grant` key in the TRC.
 Thus, the issuer is the same as the certificate subject and does not need to be specified.

 ### Example of an AS Certificate Payload